Festival Team 2019

-Bess Hughes: Ran a venue for 20 years in Clonmel.
-Has always had a keen interest in the arts and has been an active member of the board of directors since its beginning.
+Bess Hughes: Bess ran a music venue for 20 years in Clonmel.
+She has always had a keen interest in the arts and has been an active member of the board of directors since its beginning.

 Patricia Mathews: Originally from Abbeyleix, Co Laois, Patricia has lived and worked in Clonmel for more than 20 years.
 She worked in Bank of Ireland Business and Branch Banking, following which she moved in to work in Health & Safety.
 Patricia, and her Business Partner, set up their own Financial Consultancy & Health & Safety Consultancy in 2004.
 She holds a Financial Services Diploma, is a Graduate of BofI Business Banking Programme, has a Diploma in Safety, Health & Welfare at Work and is a Chartered Member of IOSH.
 She is a former President and current member of Clonmel Lions Club, and was a founding member and Chairperson of Clonmel Heartsaver Programme.
 She is interested in the Performing Arts and was on the Committee for the Fleadh when it was hosted in Clonmel.